-Standardized values of fishing effort (E) and catch-per-unit-effort (CPUE) are used as proxies for F and B, respectively, so EMSY, CPUEMSY, and CPUEFLAG are used as proxies for FMSY, BMSY, and BFLAG, respectively.
+Standardized values of fishing effort (E) and catch-per-unit-effort (CPUE) can be used as proxies for F and B, respectively, so E{MSY} , CPUE{MSY}, and CPUE{FLAG} are used as proxies for F{MSY} , B{MSY} , and B{FLAG} , respectively.

-In cases where reliable estimates of CPUE{MSY} and E{MSY} are not available, they would be estimated from catch and effort times series, standardized for all identifiable biases.
-CPUE{MSY} would be calculated as half of a multi-year average reference CPUE, called CPUE{REF}.
-The multi-year reference window would be objectively positioned in time to maximize the value of CPUE{REF}.
-E{MSY} would be calculated using the same approach or, following Restrepo et al. (1998), by setting E{MSY} equal to E{AVG}, where E{AVG} represents the long-term average effort prior to declines in CPUE.
+In cases where reliable estimates of $CPUE{MSY}$ and E{MSY} are not available, they can be estimated from catch and effort times series, standardized for all identifiable biases. $CPUE{MSY}$ would be calculated as half of a multi-year average reference CPUE, called $CPUE{REF}$.
+The multi-year reference window would be objectively positioned in time to maximize the value of $CPUE{REF}$.
+E{MSY} would be calculated using the same approach or, following Restrepo et al. (1998), by setting E{MSY} equal to E{AVG} , where E{AVG} represents the long-term average effort prior to declines in CPUE.
 When multiple estimates are available, the more precautionary option is typically used.

 Since the MSY control rule specified here applies to multi-species stock complexes, it is important to ensure that no species within the complex has a mortality rate that leads to excessive depletion.
 In order to accomplish this, a secondary set of reference points is specified to evaluate stock status with respect to recruitment overfishing.
 A secondary "recruitment overfishing" control rule is specified to control fishing mortality with respect to that status.
 The rule applies only to those component stocks (species) for which adequate data are available.
-The ratio of a current spawning stock biomass proxy (SSBPt) to a given reference level (SSBPREF) is used to determine if individual stocks are experiencing recruitment overfishing.
+The ratio of a current spawning stock biomass proxy (SSBPt) to a given reference level (SSBP{REF}) is used to determine if individual stocks are experiencing recruitment overfishing.
 SSBP is CPUE scaled by percent mature fish in the catch.
-When the ratio SSBP_t/SSBP{REF}, or the "SSBP ratio" (SSBPR) for any species drops below a certain limit (SSBPR{MIN}), that species is considered to be recruitment overfished and management measures will be implemented to reduce fishing mortality on that species.
+When the ratio SSBPt/SSBP{REF}, or the "SSBP ratio" (SSBPR) for any species drops below a certain limit (SSBPR{MIN}), that species is considered to be recruitment overfished and management measures will be implemented to reduce fishing mortality on that species.
 The rule applies only when the SSBP ratio drops below the SSBPR{MIN}, but it will continue to apply until the ratio achieves the "SSBP ratio recovery target" (SSBPR{TARGET}), which is set at a level no less than SSBPR{MIN}.
-These two reference points and their associated recruitment overfishing control rule, which prescribe a target fishing mortality rate (Fro-rebuild) as a function of the SSBPR, are specified as indicated in Table 39.
-Again, Emsy is used as a proxy for Fmsy.
+These two reference points and their associated recruitment overfishing control rule, which prescribe a target fishing mortality rate (F{RO-REBUILD}) as a function of the SSBPR, are specified as indicated in Table 50.
+Again, E{MSY} is used as a proxy for F{MSY}.